osm2pgsql-dev/osm2pgsql-website/contribute/project-ideas.md

 Extra points for writing a foreign data wrapper for PostgreSQL that can access the external database.
 That would allow us to combine the advantages of both solutions.

+## Improving Efficiency of Flat-Node Store

+The flat-node store is part of the 'middle' storage and stores locations for all OSM nodes.
+It's very simply array structure makes it easy to use and very fast.
+It needs nearly 100GB storage, though, no matter if you are importing a planet or just a small extract.
+We need a data structure that better compresses the data and works well for full planets and extracts alike.

+One possible venue to explore here is to find a more efficient encoding for locations, for example through [interleaving encoding](https://github.com/osm2pgsql-dev/osm2pgsql/issues/1466).

 ## Keeping Extracts Up-to-date